DataDog/integrations-core/checkpoint_quantum_firewall/README.md

 3. [Restart the Agent][1].

-4. Configuring Syslog Message Forwarding from Checkpoint Quantum Firewall
+4. Configure Syslog Message Forwarding from Checkpoint Quantum Firewall:
-   1. Connect to the command line on the Management Server / Log Server:
+   1. Connect to the command line on the Management Server / Log Server.
-   2. Log in to the Expert mode.
-      - Enter your administrative credentials (After entering credentials, expert mode is enabled).
+   2. Login to the Expert mode.
+Enter your administrative credentials (after entering credentials, expert mode is enabled).
-   3. In order to configure new target for the exported logs enter the below commands:
+   3. In order to configure a new target for the exported logs, enter the following commands:
       ```yaml
       cp_log_export add name <Name of Log Exporter Configuration> target-server <HostName or IP address of Target Server> target-port <Port on Target Server> protocol {tcp | udp} format json
       ```
-      - In above commands, specify Syslog Server Details:
+      - In the commands above, specify the following Syslog Server Details:
-        Provide the following information:

         - name: The Name of the syslog server.
-For instance: datadog_syslog
+For example: `datadog_syslog`.
         - target-server: The destination where you want to send the Checkpoint Quantum Firewall logs.
         - target-port: The port on which the syslog server is listening (typically 514).
-        - protocol: Protocol name, which protocol will be used to send logs (tcp/udp).
+        - protocol: The protocol name, or which protocol will be used to send logs (TCP/UDP).
         - format: Format must be 'json'.
-   4. In order to save and add syslog server configuration hit below command:
+   4. In order to save and add the syslog server configuration, use the following command:
       ```yaml
       cp_log_export restart name <Name of Log Exporter Configuration>
       ```
-   5. For more details to configure syslog click [here][4]
+   5. For more information about configuring syslog, see the [official Checkpoint documentation][4].

 ### Validation